-Spring.
+Feminisms and Gender Theories Spring.
 3(3-0) P: WS 201 RB: Or approval of program.
-R: Not open to freshmen.
+R: Not open to freshmen of Tier I Writing Requirement

 Theories of feminism and gender from a variety of intellectual, political, cultural, religious, sexual, racial, ethnic, national, and global perspectives.